Thank you for joining our mailing list.

 We aim to send out an annual letter with an offer of our latest wines in early Spring.

-Here is a copy of our last newsletter, we are putting the finishing touches on our latest release at the moment.
+Here is a copy of our latest release letter.

 What a changing world we are living in!